Puchaczov/TQL.RDL/README.md

 - Change source code and commit & push your changes
 - Create pull request

 If you found a bug, open an issue and type query you couldn't evaluate.
-Feel free to request new functionality i you need something.
+Feel free to request new functionality if you need something.

 ## License